gideontong/QuoteGenerator/README.md

 # QuoteGenerator
 Generates quotes in a website.
+This code is part of an assignment in freeCodeCamp as working towards getting experience in full stack web development.
+Feel free to use it in any way you like, but I don't reccomend reusing my code, due to its inefficiency and poor design.